fastly/compute-js-static-publish/MIGRATING.md

       ```

     * If you're using Webpack, then the `scripts` section of `package.json` of your `compute-js` directory should contain
-      the following items (along with any other scripts that may have):
+      the following items (along with any other scripts):
       ```json
       {
           "prebuild": "npx @fastly/compute-js-static-publish --build-static && webpack",